brittwoodard/ayurveda-blog-project/_posts/2023-06-25-how-to-design-a-yoga-sequence-for-your-home-practice.md

 ---
 layout: post
-title: How to Design a Yoga Sequence for Your Home Practic
+title: DIY Home Yoga Sequence
 description: >-
     Unlock the magic of yoga at home with this step-by-step guide on designing your personalized yoga sequence.
 author: Brittany Woodard